 Put an ice pack or cold compress on your face to help reduce pain and swelling.
 Keep the surgical sites clean by gently soaking them in an antimicrobial mouthwash and rinsing your mouth with cold, salty water.
 Don’t swish too hard, because it can break up blood clots and lead to dry sockets.
 You can also brush your other teeth as usual, but be careful.

-The most important thing you must consider after wisdom teeth extraction is what to eat.
-It must be nutritious but light and easy to chew.
-In fact, vanilla ice cream is the best option to stop bleeding.
-And this list of foods is suggested for your treatment period.
+After having your wisdom teeth out, the most crucial item to think about is what to eat.
+It must be light and easy to chew, yet still nutrient-dense.
+Vanilla ice cream is actually the most effective way to stop bleeding.
+In addition, the following diet list is best for your treatment duration.

 Contact us to book an appointment.